rust-unofficial/patterns/idioms/ffi-passing-strings.md

         unsafe {
             // SAFETY: calling an FFI whose documentation says the pointer is
-            // const, so no modificationshould occur
+            // const, so no modification should occur seterr(c_err.as_ptr());
-            seterr(c_err.as_ptr());
         }